The Life and Times of Evelyn Lambart

 In 1939, at the behest of the federal government, John Grierson founded the NFB, setting up its headquarters in Ottawa, the city of Evelyn’s birth.
 Mere months later, the world was at war, and the fledgling organization busied itself producing propaganda films.
 Starting from scratch, with means and methods still to be devised, Grierson threw the doors of the institution open to new Canadian talents.

 It was against this backdrop that Evelyn, her Ontario College of Art diploma in hand, knocked on the doors of the Film Board one day in 1942, looking for work.
-Grierson offered her a position with a small team of animators led by Norman McLaren.
+Norman Mclaren offered her the opportunity to join his small team of animators.
 She first worked in the title department, but when it became clear she wasn’t particularly fond of lettering, she was asked to animate the maps featured in the documentary series The World in Action.
 She employed the paint-on-glass method, a technique with which she would later display virtuosic ability.

 After World War II, she made her first film, The Impossible Map (1947), an educational short that brilliantly illustrated the difficulty—indeed the impossibility—of accurately projecting the spherical surface of the Earth onto a flat surface, a problem she had tackled many times when painting maps on glass.